Black, White, and Gray: Denominational Change in American Protestantism since 1972 (Brad Wright)

 I've answered this project in two parts.
 The first is a short essay distinguishing human vocation from Christian vocation.
 The second part is a liturgy for commissioning people to the work they do in daily life.
 The draft below shows you what I've come up with so far.

 What do you think?
 What changes would you make?
-Are their hymns/songs you would suggest?
+Are there hymns/songs you would suggest?
 Are there any selections from the Book of Confessions you can think of that would work?

 The idea is that this liturgy will give people a starting point for putting together their own service.
 It will hopefully help congregations begin to think seriously about human vocation.
-I'm not saying any or all suggestions will be incorporated but your input would be welcomed.
-While this is for a PCUSA context, input from non-PCUSA readers is certainly welcomed as well.
+I'm not saying any or all suggestions will be incorporated, but your input would be welcomed.
+While this is for a PCUSA context, input from non-PCUSA readers is also welcome.

 Commissioning Service for Human Vocation